 19. Check out the vintage shops

-Palm Springs and mid-century modernism go hand in hand, and you’ll find plenty of retro-inspired shops dedicated to the genre.
+This area and mid-century modernism go hand in hand, and you’ll find plenty of retro-inspired shops dedicated to the genre.
 Wander along Palm Canyon Drive and you’ll stumble upon vintage clothes shops, jewellery shops, antique malls, art galleries, charity and thrift stores.
-Also worth a visit is the Palm Springs Vintage Market, held on the first first Sunday of each month and featuring vintage housewares, clothing, art collectibles, vinyl records and much more.
+Also worth a visit is the Vintage Market, held on the first first Sunday of each month and featuring vintage housewares, clothing, art collectibles, vinyl records and much more.

 Sports & relaxation